yyf/ai-audio-tools/README.md

 # ai-audio-tools
-Community list of AI-based tools for audio, music, and speech applications
+Community list of open-source AI tools for audio, music, and speech applications

 # To contribute to the list